oroinc/documentation/commerce/dev_guide/web_api/index.rst

 Web Services API
 ================

+OroCommerce REST API enables developers to integrate Oro functionality into third party software systems.

 .. contents:: :local:
     :depth: 6

 Overview
 --------

-An application programming interface (API) is a software interface which is designed to be used by other software.
+An application programming interface (API) is a software interface which is designed to be used by other software for integration with this application.
 Whilst an ordinary software program is used by a (human) computer user, an API is a software program used by another software program.